skythebro/V-Comforts/README.md

 # V-Comforts

-A V-Rising mod adding quality-of-life features like auto fishing, inventory stack size and per level stat bonuses, respawn point management and carriage tracking.
+A V-Rising mod adding quality-of-life features like auto fishing, inventory stack size and per level stat bonuses, respawn point management and more.

 > **Disclaimer:** Some features in this mod are experimental or not thoroughly tested and may have bugs.
 Feedback and bug reports are highly appreciated! (suggestions are also welcome!)